1.1. Service provider: Omapaja Oy (Business ID 2399894-2) (hereinafter “Omapaja”)

 Omapaja is responsible for keeping records of the income and expenditure and the payroll of the Paja entrepreneur, as well as paying the salary, withholding the tax, taking care of the employer’s social security contributions and VAT payments and making the related notifications.

 If the Paja entrepreneur has taken out accident insurance through Omapaja, he/she has been insured by Omapaja with group accident insurance, which covers accidents occurring in work that is invoiced through Omapaja.
 The amount insured is 5,000 euros for treatment costs, 25,000 euros for death and 30,000 euros for permanent harm.
-In addition, the insurance company pays a daily allowance of 40 euros after the three-day deductible period for a short-term (less than one year) disability to work caused by the accident.
+In addition, the insurance company pays a daily allowance of 30 euros for a short-term (less than one year) disability to work caused by the accident.